Mageshwaran18/Interview_Prep/OOPS.md

 - OOP (Object-Oriented Programming) is a programming paradigm that organizes software design around objects rather than functions and logic.

+#### 4 Pillars of OOP :-

+1. Encapsulation - Hides internal data and exposes only what’s necessary.

+2. Abstraction - Hides complex implementation and shows only important details.

+3. Inheritance - Same method behaves differently based on the object.

+4. Polymorphism - Same method behaves differently based on the object.

 #### Q/A :-

 - What is Class ?

     - A blueprint for creating objects.
 It defines properties (attributes) and behaviors (methods).

+- What is Object class?

+    - In Java, Object class is the root/parent class of all classes

+    - Every class automatically inherits from Object class if no explicit parent is specified

+    - Object class provides common methods like toString(), equals(), hashCode() that all objects can use

 - What is Object ?